 Move to lower cost channels for conversion

 As mentioned various points above, moving to lower cost channels for conversions and adjusting what a conversion is can dramatically reduce your CAC.
+This is especially important for B2B SaaS, and SEO can help you get there.

 For example, instead of advertising on Facebook could you advertise on Quora and drive them to a lead magnet to capture their email?
 Quora get a lot of traffic and you’ll get more leads.
 They may be less qualified and thus more noise, so you’ll need to watch if they actually convert, but it’s a good strategy.